• Home

 survival solar headlampWhether it’s traveling at night or working in the dark.

-Set your solar headlamp out in the direct sunlight during the day so it’s ready to use at night.
-No grid power necessary.
+Set your solar headlamp out in direct sunlight during the day, so it’s ready to use at night.

 Solar Battery Charger Setup

-This Goal Zero Solar Recharging Kit is ideal to use the sun’s power to charge your devices and includes a set of good rechargeable batteries.
+This Goal Zero Solar Recharging Kit is ideal for using solar power to charge your devices and includes a set of good rechargeable batteries.

 biolite camping stoveBiomass Camping Stove

-You’re going to build fires anyways so you might as well get some “free” energy from the process.
+You’ll build fires anyway, so you might as well get some “free” energy from the process.

 The Biomass Camping Stove is a relatively new and impressive survival invention.